-I’ve been circling this comic for awhile, not sure what to expect from it, and feeling that Wolverine already gets a lion share of Marvel’s attention, did I really need to read another Wolverine book?
-Well, I did, and will be definitely be coming back for more.
+I’ve been circling this comic for awhile, not sure what to expect from it, and feeling that Wolverine already gets a lion’s share of Marvel’s attention, did I really need to read another Wolverine book?
+Well, I did and will definitely be coming back for more.

 Wolverine, who now goes by Logan, is living in a post-apocalyptic world with his wife and two children (I’m sorry, but you just know they’re doomed) and is a pacifist with flashbacks to some great trauma from his past.
-He and his family are barely scraping by on their dying farm, when the Hulk family comes by to collect the past due rent.
+He and his family are barely scraping by on their dying farm when the Hulk family comes by to collect the past-due rent.
 They beat Logan down, knowing he won’t fight back, and give the family one more month to pay up.
-While Logan is recuperating, for he still has his power of speed healing, old friend Hawkeye comes to visit with a proposition.
-Hawkeye, who is now practically blind, wants Logan to help him cross the country from the West Coast (present day Sacramento area) to the East coast (current day Washington DC).
+While Logan is recuperating, for he still has his power of speed healing, his old friend Hawkeye comes to visit with a proposition.
+Hawkeye, who is now practically blind, wants Logan to help him cross the country from the West Coast (present-day Sacramento area) to the East coast (current-day Washington DC).
 He is willing to pay Logan enough money to cover all his debts, so Logan gives his family a loving goodbye and sets off with Hawkeye in a former Spidey-mobile.

 They run into a bit of trouble…Hawkeye’s rebellious adult daughter, Ghost Riders, mole men called Moloids, and dinosaurs imported from the Savage Land; all the while battling the flashbacks of what happened fifty years prior.
 We find out what happened to the X-Men, and I won’t spoil what happened, but it’s brutal.
 You will understand why Logan put down his persona of Wolverine that day, and why he has not stepped up to help when all of America was falling to the supervillains.